DJ Burn One: Career

 Shortly after working with Pill to release his 4180: The Prescription mixtape, DJ Burn One says that he "fell out of love with music.
 A lot of the stuff I was getting I really didn't like."
 Burn One credits this time with inspiring him to begin producing his own tracks.
 At this time, Burn One took a year off from being a DJ to focus on his production, making five or six beats a day until his skills improved.
 He participated in the mixtape Renaissance Gangster by Nashville rapper Starlito.

 DJ Burn One also credits his DJ background with helping him to become a better producer.
-In a recent interview with HipHopDX, Burn One said, "I, at least, have a general idea of what gets the crowd moving, and kinda mixing that with sounds that need to be heard right now, the sound I loved growing up and was inspired by."
+In a 2012 interview with HipHopDX, Burn One said, "I, at least, have a general idea of what gets the crowd moving, and kinda mixing that with sounds that need to be heard right now, the sound I loved growing up and was inspired by."

 Since then, DJ Burn One has gone on to produce both individual tracks for artists, like ASAP Rocky, Freddie Gibbs, Rittz, and others, while also working with artists like Wrekonize, Scotty, SL Jones, J NICS, and others, to produce their full mixtapes.
 DJ Burn One also contributes production to his group, iNDEED.

 DJ Burn One has also released a number of instrumental mixtapes throughout the course of his career, often featuring instrumentals that he has produced for other artists.
 In conjunction with The Smoking Section DJ Burn One released his first instrumental mixtape, Joints, in collaboration with popular hip-hop website DJBooth.net.
 DJ Burn One went on to release The Ashtray an original project featuring compilations with Five Points Music Group.
 In 2012, DJ Burn One, in conjunction with popular music blog FADER, released Where There's Smoke, and later that same year, released his third instrumental effort, All Live Everythang.

 Influences and musical aesthetic

 In various interviews, DJ Burn One has mentioned Memphis rap like Three 6 Mafia, Playa G, Skinny Pimp, and Gangsta Blac as influences, in addition to Atlanta groups like Organized Noize.
 Other rap influences include Pimp C and Dr. Dre.
 Burn One also cites the '80s music that his mother listened to, and the country music that his father listened to as an influence.
-"Even if I didn't like that music," he said during a recent interview with music website Passion of the Weiss, "I could appreciate the song because you could feel it.
+"Even if I didn't like that music," he said during a 2012 interview with music website Passion of the Weiss, "I could appreciate the song because you could feel it.
 It evoked emotion."

-In a recent interview with FADER Magazine, DJ Burn One refers to his own sound as "retro-future, a little old, a little new."
+In a 2012 interview with FADER Magazine, DJ Burn One refers to his own sound as "retro-future, a little old, a little new."
 DJ Burn One currently produces his instrumentals using Ableton as his sequencer, while also pulling sounds from programs like Logic and Reason.
 He has also said that he uses a variety of "old keyboards," like the Rhodes and Wurlitzer, as well as newer synthesizer keyboards, like KORG's MicroKorg.